Attendance

 • If you suspect that your child may be missing school or is unhappy at school, you should contact the school as soon as possible so that you can work with them to resolve any difficulties.

-• Make sure your child understands that you do not approve of them missing school, but be on the alert for any particular reasons for non-attendance, such as problems with school work and discuss these with the school.
+• Make sure your child understands that you do not approve of them missing school, but be alert for any particular reasons for non-attendance, such as problems with school work, and discuss these with the school.

 • If your child is attending a medical appointment during the school day, you can notify the school by emailing attendance@suthersschool.co.uk or writing a note in your child’s planner.